Get stories and expert advice on all things related to college and parenting.

 When her college advisor asked her what she loved most about the university, Addison cited the beautiful buildings, along with her freshman experience with set design for her dorm play.
 A more in-depth conversation revealed that Addy had always expressed a passion for architecture, starting when she was a young girl happily organizing the family pantry.
 When Addison was looking for colleges, she would comment whether or not the buildings had “good brick.”
 Yes, studying architecture was her new destiny.

 For those young people who have their future in focus from an early age, that’s awesome.
-But maybe your high school senior, college freshman or even sophomore doesn’t have to have it all figured out.
-Your teenager may enter college with a plan in mind, only to change their major numerous times and announce a new career path at seemingly every turn, and that is okay.
+But maybe your high school senior or first-year college student doesn’t have to have it all figured out.
+Your teen may enter college with a plan in mind, only to change their major numerous times and announce a new career path at seemingly every turn, and that's okay.
 Life is full of moving parts and pieces, with opportunities for change.
 Even for us grown-ups!